A Healing Spice (Star Anise)

 Star Anise is the tenth spice to feature in my new Healing Spice Guide

-Star Anise is a spice that grows as a small fruit from the evergreen trees of Southern China and Vietnam since ancient times.
-This elegant star-shaped spice with a bold licorice-like aroma holds a special place in Traditional Chinese Medicine, and is used to flavour European liqueurs and to add flourish to fusion cuisine that blends different culinary traditions, ingredients, and techniques to create unique dishes enjoyed across the world.
+Star Anise is a spice that grows as a small fruit from an evergreen tree originating from Southern China and Vietnam since ancient times.
+This elegant star-shaped spice with its bold licorice-like aroma holds a special place in Traditional Chinese Medicine (TCM), and is used to flavour European liqueurs or add flourish to fusion cuisine that blends different culinary traditions, ingredients and techniques to create unique dishes enjoyed across the world.

 In the 17th century, Star Anise became popular in Europe where it was transported via Portuguese and Dutch trade routes.
-Initially, it was used for its medicinal properties in herbal remedies for colic, coughs and indigestion, in tonics and tinctures and as an oil for healing balms and perfumes.
+Initially, it was used for its medicinal properties in herbal remedies for colic, coughs and indigestion, in tonics and tinctures, and as an essential oil used for healing balms and perfumes.

-Star Anise is a tree related to the Magnolia and its fruits are harvested and dried for their scent, flavour and medicinal qualities.
+Star Anise is a tree related to the Magnolia family with fruits harvested and dried for their scent, flavour and medicinal qualities.
 These are fast-growing evergreen trees with a ten foot spread.
-The leaves are lance-shaped in a pale olive green leaves with cup-shaped, soft yellow blooms.
+The leaves are lance-shaped in a pale olive green colour with cup-shaped, soft yellow blooms.
 The fruits are star-shaped and green when under-ripe, or brown and woody when ripe.
 Each is composed of six to eight carpels, within which lies a seed.

 Star Anise makes an excellent hedge or stand-alone plant, although it has no tolerance for frost and cannot be grown in the colder climates.
-However, if you have a spot that enjoys full Sun to partial shade during the day in a warmer climate, you will have no problems.
-It can also be grown in full shade.
+However, if you have a spot that enjoys full Sun to partial shade during the day in a warmer climate, you will have no problems, and it can be grown in full shade.

 Star Anise is a culinary spice used to flavour meat and poultry dishes as well as sweet confections.
 It is one of the main ingredients in the traditional Chinese seasoning, Five-Spice.
-Its sweet scent is a perfect pairing with rich duck and pork dishes or currey.
+Its sweet scent is a perfect pairing for rich duck recipes, pork dishes and currey.

-I hope you enjoy cleansing and immunity boosting benefits of Star Anise - a wonderful addition to healing remedies, hot drinks and herbal teas for your general good health, happiness and wellbeing.
+I hope you enjoy the healing and immunity boosting benefits of Star Anise - a wonderful addition to natural remedies, hot drinks and herbal teas for your general good health, happiness and wellbeing.

 A Healing Spice (Star Anise) by Sue Cartwright, Spiral Leaf